 To get meaningful responses that drive action, exiting employees should understand what to expect when they depart.
 Communication is key.
 Follow these three steps to manage everyone’s expectations.

-Managers are critical to creating and maintaining engaging experiences for their team members.
-Don’t blindside them with information they didn’t know was being recorded.
-Let them know that exiting employees will be surveyed and that data will be used to drive future decisions.
-Let them know that HR is available to coach them one-on-one should results reveal a recurring problem on their team.
+Avoid surprising them with information that they weren't aware of being recorded.
+Inform them beforehand that exiting employees will be surveyed, and the data will be utilized to make informed decisions in the future.
+Let them know that HR is available to offer one-on-one coaching if the results reveal recurring issues within their team.

-Don’t use the exit survey as a scare tactic.
-Explain that the results are important to making the company a more desirable place to work.
-If you feel comfortable, share the questions with them so they know exactly what employees are being asked.
+Emphasize that the exit survey is not meant to scare them but rather to gather valuable insights for making the company a more desirable workplace.
+If you feel comfortable, share the survey questions with them so they are aware of what employees will be asked.

 Transparency in this process will help foster trust and understanding among all team members.

 Conducting exit surveys without a plan to take action is futile.

 Once you have gathered a sufficient sample size, carefully analyze the data for any patterns or trends.
 Identify reasons for employee departures such as inadequate pay, lack of benefits, or problems with managers.

 After identifying these issues, develop a plan to address and resolve them.

 If your goal is to retain talent, you must address the root causes of their departures.
 By directly addressing their pain points, you increase the likelihood of retaining valuable employees and creating a more positive work environment.